Let Thames Water go down the plughole

 Britain needs Socialism now more than ever before

 Tory policies have caused Britain to run aground.
 Thatcherite policies and values have now backed Britain into a cul-de-sac.
 There is no route forward any longer and therefore no reason to cling to the values of Thatcherism.
 Britain has no income and longer is is also bankrupt of ideas.
 Now the only course of action available to the Tories is to raise levels of government income from taxation.
 This was inevitable as a result of privatisation of Britain’s assets.
 Recent Tory governments have relied upon borrowing as a way of shoring up the facade that everything was under control.
-Then along came Liz Truss who yore down the mirrors to reveal the true horror show that the Tories had created.
-Truss even managed to make matters worse.
-No level of Tinkering about by Jeremy Hunt will make matters better.
-He is about to reveal a new level of taxation and unleash that on the British Public.
-Taxes taxes and more taxes.
-As if the public weren’t already struggling with higher interests rates and mortgage repayments.
-As if they weren’t already struggling with paying the price Hikes in energy costs and the subsequent inflationary prices.
-It seems that at every new announcement or misguided policy or budget that the Tories impose on us, that matters actually get worse and worse.
+Then along came Liz Truss who tore down the mirrors to reveal the true horror show that the Tories had created.
+Truss even managed to make matters worse and that takes some doing.

 How to tackle the ‘Cost of Living Crisis’